koszullab/metaTOR/example/manual_curation_of_metator_MAGs.md

 ### Runs the hmm profiles and definde the taxonomy with anvio

 Anvio have some default database of HMM profiles to annotate your profiles.
-This annotation are really useful because they show you the .
+These annotations are really useful because they show you the completion/contamination of the MAGs.
 Here we present them with the default HMM profiles from anvio.
 But you could also build your own HMM profiles if you want.
 A nice tutorial to do that is available [here](https://merenlab.org/2016/05/21/archaeal-single-copy-genes/).

 ```sh
 anvi-run-hmms -c anvio/bin_contigs.db -T 16